-|GERALD FINLEY - This Canadian baritone has become one of the leading singers and dramatic interpreters of his generation, with award-winning performances and recordings on CD and DVD with major labels and performing at the world’s major opera and concert venues in a wide variety of repertoire.
+|GERALD FINLEY - This Canadian bass baritone is one of the leading singers and dramatic interpreters of his generation, with award-winning performances and recordings on CD and DVD with major labels and performing at the world’s major opera and concert venues in a wide variety of repertoire.
 His recent awards include a Grammy for Best Opera Recording 2012 (Dr. Atomic from the Met) and Best Solo Vocal Recording for his CD of Britten Songs (Hyperion) at the 2011 Classic FM Gramophone Awards for an unprecedented third time.
 This followed the same award in 2009 for Schumann's Heine settings as well as in 2008 for his CD on Hyperion of Songs by Samuel Barber.
 He was honoured at the 2009 Opera News Awards for distinguished achievement.
-His active relationship with leading conductors including Sir Simon Rattle, Bernard Haitink, Alan Gilbert, Mariss Jansons and Antonio Pappano, has been part of a flourishing career.|
+His active relationship with leading conductors including Sir Simon Rattle, Bernard Haitink, Alan Gilbert, Mariss Jansons, Esa Pekka Salonen and Sir Antonio Pappano, has been part of a flourishing career.|

 Mr Finley’s Hyperion Records CD release of Britten's Songs and Proverbs, has met with critical praise, winning the 2011 Gramophone Award in the Vocal Solo category for an unprecedented third time.
 Great Opera Arias in English, performed with the LPO and Edward Gardner on the Chandos label, has received outstanding acclamation, including the Canadian Juno Award 2011 in Vocal or Choral Performance.
 Also on Hyperion Records was a critically well-received CD of Songs by Ravel, nominated for the 2010 Juno Awards.
 His CD of Dichterliebe and other Heine settings by Schumann, has also achieved much international critical success including the Best Solo Vocal Recording at the Classic FM Gramophone Awards 2009.
 Songs by Samuel Barber won the Best Solo Vocal Recording category of the 2008 Classic FM Gramophone Awards, and the Charles Ives Songs Romanzo di Central Park was nominated in the same category.
 He has also released a recording on the Wigmore Live label, the 25th of their series, of songs by Musorgsky, Tchaikovsky and Rorem, which was nominated for BBC Music Magazine Award 2009.
 In 2009 and 2006 he was nominated “Artist of the Year” in the Gramophone Awards.
 At the 2008 Canadian Juno Awards he received two nominations in the 'Classical Album of the Year: Vocal or Choral Performance' category, in a nod to his contribution to the CD Schubert Among Friends (Marquis Classics) along with the Songs by Samuel Barber.
 His disk of Vaughan Williams’ Songs of Travel (CBC Records) with pianist Stephen Ralls won the 1998 Canadian Juno Award.
 Hyperion supplemented their Schubert catalogue with Mr Finley's version of Winterreise, and it has met with outstanding critical acclaim including the Canadian Juno Award 2015.
 Recently, Hyperion presented Mr Finley in the baritone song volume of Franz Liszt project.